Registered index-linked annuities – RILA

 An example of how a RILA protection strategy could work

-There are many ways protection strategies can work in a RILA, but generally speaking the higher amount of downside protection you opt for, the more limited your upside growth potential will be.
-It’s a risk-and-reward tradeoff in which you set a level beyond which the risk becomes too much, but this means you may also forgo some potential gains.
-To illustrate, let’s look at a simple scenario:
+There are many ways protection strategies can work in a RILA, but generally speaking, the higher the amount of downside protection you opt for, the more limited your upside growth potential will be.
+It's a risk-and-reward tradeoff in which you set a level beyond which the risk becomes too much, but this means you may also forgo some potential gains.
+To illustrate, let's look at a simple scenario:

 • A 1-year strategy term